stanikae/jekesa/README.md

 # JEKESA
 An automated bacterial whole genome assembly and typing pipeline which primarily uses Illumina paired-end whole genome sequencing (WGS) data.
-In addition, Jekesa performs extensive analyses for _Streptococcus pneumoniae_ and _Streptococcus pyogenes_ (Group A Streptococcus) using some of the [CDC Streptococcus Lab](https://github.com/BenJamesMetcalf/Spn_Scripts_Reference) scripts for PBP and EMM typing; as well as MIC (minimum inhibitory concentration) profiling.
-Furthermore, Jekesa, also performs in-depth analysis for salmonella, including antigen detection, serotyping, and assignment of subspecies groups based on cgMLST profiles.
-Lastly, Jekesa, performs reference-free alignments as well as generating a neighbor-joining tree.
+In addition, Jekesa performs extensive analyses for _Escherichia coli_, Salmonella, _Streptococcus pneumoniae_ and _Streptococcus pyogenes_ (Group A Streptococcus), including in-depth virulence predicitions for various other pathogens (refer to sections below).
+Furthermore, Jekesa, also performs whole-genome reference-free alignments, pairwise SNP-site analysis and clustering, and generates a neighbor-joining tree which can be easily visualized using e.g. [Microreact](https://microreact.org/showcase).

 ## Pipeline overview
 Jekesa (Illuminate) currently runs on a server (single compute node).
 The pipeline is written in Bash, R, and Rmarkdown, and generates the results report in an excel worksheet (.xlsx format) and html format.